Professional Guidance to Avoid Common Blunders During Pruning Trees: Safe and Effective Tree Care Made Simple

-What to Avoid Doing When Pruning Trees
+What to Avoid Doing When Pruning Trees:

-Don’t prune trees at the Wrong Time of Year
+Don’t prune trees at the wrong time of the Year

 Don’t Use the Wrong Tools